Confuzu/CivitAI_Image_grabber/README.md

 # Civit Image grabber

-It grabs all the uploaded images from a provided Username from Civit.
-Over the civitAI API Should the api not spit out all the data for all images then I'm sorry The script can only download where data is provided.
+It downloads all the images from a provided Username or Model ID from CivitAI.
+Should the API not spit out all the data for all images then I'm sorry.
+The script can only download where data is provided.

 # CivitAI API is fixed